realm/realm-swift/examples/README.md

 ====================

-Examples
+Tutorial
 ========
 Within this folder you find an Xcode project named TightdbTutorial.xcodeproj.
-This contain a source file name tutorial.m
+The project includes tutorial.m.
-Go to this file and press Run
+This file contains the source code for the tutorial.

-        ant
+To run the tutorial, press Run

 See our website for more documentation.